A computer algebra package for bivariate asymptotics with explicit error terms: B -terms and asymptotics with explicit error bounds

 In this section, we provide the necessary background on $B$-terms and their software implementation.
 We base our work on the module for computing with asymptotic expansions~\cite{Hackl-Heuberger-Krenn:2016:asy-sagemath} in SageMath~\cite{SageMath}.
-While this module presently also offers some basic support for $B$-terms, we have extended its capabilities to add support for computations involving an additional monomially bounded variable (e.g., $k$ with $n^{\alpha} \leq k\leq n^{\beta}$ for some $0\leq \alpha < \beta$ where $n\to\infty$), as well as Taylor expansions with explicit error bounds.
-These improvements are not yet included in the module directly, but can be made available to your local installation of SageMath simply by running
+While this module presently also offers some basic support for $B$-terms, we have extended its capabilities to add support for computations involving an additional monomially bounded ``dependent'' variable.

+Before we go into the details of our new package, we briefly describe the architecture of SageMath's asymptotic expansion module.